comtravo/terraform-aws-lambda/README.md

 ## Pluggable Triggers

+### Intro

 This module has pluggable triggers.
-The triggers can be passed by the trigger block
+The triggers can be passed by the trigger block.

+Example:

 ```hcl
   trigger {